Responding to COVID-19

 - Students should wear business attire for presentations.

-- Every student who is in person at the final presentations on a team must take an active role in the presentation.
+- Every student who is present during the final presentations on a team must take an active role in the presentation.

-- Teams should bring a USB drive of their presentation (the one they submitted electronically in advance is intended as the primary with the USB as backup in case of technical issues).
+- Teams should be prepared with a backup copy of their presentation should any technical difficulties occur (the one they submitted electronically in advance is intended as the primary with the USB as backup in case of technical issues).

 - Teams may, but are not required to, use posters and other physical visual aids to enhance their presentation.